 What kinds of things would I do on a trip?

 What will our schedule be in Haiti?

 Individual Rates (In-country price based on a 5 night/6 day trip)

 $700 per person

-**Coreluv Refund Policy: All groups and individuals may be eligible for a refund of any funds paid directly to Coreluv by the traveler (less their deposit) 30 days prior to your scheduled departure date.
+**Coreluv Refund Policy: All groups and individuals may be eligible for a refund of any funds paid directly to Coreluv by the traveler (less their deposit) 30 days prior to departure.
 The refund will only cover ground transportation, lodging and food.
 All prerequisite funds paid to a third party are not subject to a refund (i.e. insurance, background checks, etc.).

 • 50% funding is due 90 days from departure (A loss of reserved trip dates will occur if payment is not received by 45 days from departure.)